 Welcome to our OLLI Springfield program.
 We are pleased to be resuming in-person programs!
-This fall our program will be six programs, held at 2pm Tuesday afternoons on the dates listed below at the Nolin Murray Center, next to St. Mary’s Catholic Church, 40 Pleasant Street, Springfield VT.
+This semester our program will be six lectures, held at 2pm Tuesday afternoons on the dates listed below at the Nolin Murray Center, next to St. Mary’s Catholic Church, 40 Pleasant Street, Springfield VT.

 Springfield OLLI will be celebrating our 300th program this semester, in our 17th year!